totoan/StateCounter-with-Trigger/README.md

 I wanted to practice working with JSON files and saving program state for a larger project.
 This script helped me understand:
 - How to read and write JSON in Python
-- How keep a persistant state between runs
+- How keep a persistent state between runs
 - How to reference JSON objects for use in Python